 Computer science is changing every industry on the planet.

 The basics of computer science also help nurture creativity and problem-solving skills, and prepare students for any future career.

 What is the Hour of Code?

-A one-hour introduction to computer science that happens during Computer Science Education Week December 5-11, 2016.
-Students and teachers can choose from a variety of activities for kindergarten and up.
+A one-hour introduction to computer science that happens during Computer Science Education Week the first full week of December Students and teachers can choose from a variety of activities for kindergarten and up.
 Activities work on any modern browser, tablet, smartphone, or even with no computer at all.
 No experience needed by students or teachers.
 Activities are available in over 45 languages!

 Students also love it!

 Recent surveys show that among classes students “like a lot,” computer science and engineering rank near the top—only performing arts, art, and design are higher.